MrBertieG/Visit-Folkestone/README.md

 <br/><br/>

 ## Visit Folkestone Video ![Page Video](assets/images/readme_img/Video.png)
 - The video is situated at the bottom of the page.
-It's a video of Folkestone and it hase been taken from the [Folkestone & Hythe Distric Council Youtube channel](https://www.youtube.com/embed/6g7u5iQxjm8).
-The video will play within the page but it not play automatically.
+It's a video of Folkestone and it has been taken from the [Folkestone & Hythe Distric Council Youtube channel](https://www.youtube.com/embed/6g7u5iQxjm8).
+The video will play within the page but it not play automatically or looped.
+The video has controls such as play and pause, mute and unmute.

     <br><br>